Shicheng-Guo/BIS180L_web/_posts/2017-04-04-1Markdown_Intro.md

 * their year (in _italics_)
 * a bulleted list of likes

-Save the file.
+Save the file and give it a `.md` extension.
 You will be asked to turn it in next class.